-NET FAMILY ASSETS.
-Value of equity in savings, checking, IRA and Keogh accounts, real property, stocks, bonds, and other forms of capital investment.
-The value of necessary items of personal property such as furniture and automobiles are excluded from the definition.
+NET FAMILY ASSETS (Prior to PHA implementation of HOTMA 102/104).
+(1) Net cash value after deducting reasonable costs that would be incurred in disposing of real property, savings, stocks, bonds, and other forms of capital investment, excluding interests in Indian trust land and excluding equity accounts in HUD homeownership programs.
+The value of necessary items of personal property such as furniture and automobiles shall be excluded.